github/docs/content/codespaces/customizing-your-codespace/renaming-a-codespace.md

 ---
 title: Renaming a codespace
-intro: 'You can change the codespace display name to one of your choice through {% data variables.product.prodname_dotcom_the_website %} or the {% data variables.product.prodname_cli %}.'
+intro: 'You can change the codespace display name to one of your choice on {% data variables.product.github %} or using the {% data variables.product.prodname_cli %}.'
 versions:
   fpt: '*'
   ghec: '*'